-As you might imagine, there’s a reason for this—two reasons, actually.
-The first is that there are many ways to play a particular rhythmic line—several of which are easily "correct" for a given situation.
-Depending on how I’m feeling at a particular point in a piece, I may play a rasgueado one way or another.
-The rhythm will be the same, but the way I produce it is up for grabs: it all depends on the kind of inflection I want at the moment.
+Before diving into some examples, it’s worth noting that there are often many ways to play a particular rasgueado pattern.
+Any one of these may be “correct” for a given situation.
+Depending on how you’re feeling at a particular point in a piece, you might play a rasgueado one way or another.
+The rhythm will be the same, but the way you produce it depends on the kind of inflection you want at the moment.

 Four Basic Patterns